jesbalchiero/jesbalchiero/README.md

 <p>
   <em>
-    I'm 25 years old, from Brazil, with 8 years of experiencie in software development, and currently working as a Founding Engineer at Vulkan Labs (https://github.com/vulkanlabs), InsideChurch (https://github.com/InsideChurch) and GC Analytics (https://github.com/gcanalytics).
+    I'm 25 years old, from Brazil, with 8 years of experiencie in software development, and currently working as a Founding Engineer at Vulkan Labs (https://github.com/vulkanlabs) and InsideChurch (https://github.com/InsideChurch), and making some freelas.
 Enhancing my skills in Go, Python, Node and C#.
 Living like a Digital Nomad, traveling the world.
   </em>
 </p>